Understanding New Construction Plumbing Phases

 Home Size and Square Footage

-Home size directly impacts plumbing costs, with industry standards averaging $4.50-$4.55 per square foot nationally.
+Home size directly impacts plumbing costs.
+In 2026, the national average for plumbing a new home runs about $4.50 to $4.55 per square foot for basic rough-in scope, with full-scope estimates (including fixtures and premium specifications) reaching $8 to $10 per square foot.
 Larger homes require more extensive piping, additional fixtures, and increased labor hours.
 Multi-story homes cost more than single-story homes of equal square footage due to complex vertical pipe runs.

 These estimates assume standard fixture counts and mid-grade materials.
 Homes with additional bathrooms, outdoor kitchens, or luxury features will exceed these baselines.